What is our pricing / cost?

 Any city in the following Southern California counties: Los Angeles County, Orange County, San Diego County, Riverside County, San Bernardino County, Santa Barbara County & Ventura County.
 And we have and will service out-of-state projects if the price and timing is right.

 How would we clean your chandelier?

 Every chandelier is different.
 Some chandeliers should be cleaned in place, others should be partially taken apart and cleaned.
 Some chandeliers can be cleaned with a good amount of moisture, some cannot have but a few drops.
 Some soaps are appropriate for certain glass surfaces but not for others.
 Beware of companies that tout direct spraying as the way to clean all chandeliers or, conversely, that every chandelier piece needs to be taken apart (perhaps needlessly bending the metal pins that hold the crystals to the frame) in order to achieve a thorough clean.
 Infrequently, full spraying might be beneficial, as might complete disassembly (as with many Murano glass chandeliers)- but these instances would be exceptions.
 The spectrum of decorative lighting's shapes and materials is becoming more varied everyday- and so are the methods for cleaning.
 A competent company will first assess your particular chandelier's construction and then lay out the best course of cleaning action.
 The process must be affective, but also safe for one's employees and for you and your chandelier.

-How often should I have my chandelier cleaned?
+How often should you have your chandelier cleaned?

 One has to consider how often his or her windows and/or doors are open, how often one cooks, which room the light fixture is located in, and how dirty or salty the air around one's house or building is.
 All that being said, in our experience, most frequencies should land somewhere near semi-annual to annual for residences and hotels and quarterly to semi annual for restaurants, retail shops, and salons (open doors and heavy foot traffic).

-Do you only clean and work on light fixtures?
+Do we only clean and work on light fixtures?